globalizejs/globalize/README.md

 Gets or sets a localized value.
 This function allows you to extend the information available to a particular culture, and to easily retrieve it without worrying about finding the most appropriate culture.
-For example, to define the word "translate" in French:
+For example, to define the word 'translate' in French:
 <pre>
 jQuery.localize("translate", "fr", "traduire");
 </pre>